 If dialogue and pictures were recorded on separate devices, they need syncing together before the edit can begin.
 Timecode synced media makes this quick and easy.
 If a clapperboard was used, then it’s more labour intensive.

-Some scene need music to influence the pace.
+Some scenes need music to influence the pace.
 Use a temp track while waiting for the composer to complete the score.
 The temp track is either cues from another film or library music.
 Find something that matches the theme and genre of the movie.

 Additional Sound Recording